 We run events and programs throughout the year, all of which reflect Lexicon’s mission and core values.

-We invite children to start a business, make something they’re passionate about, sell to real customers, and decide what to do with the profits.
-Along the way, they learn about what it takes to be an entrepreneur – and more importantly, they learn something about themselves.
+We invite young entrepreneurs to start a business, make something they’re passionate about, sell to real customers, and decide what to do with the profits.
+Along the way, they learn about what it takes to be an entrepreneur – and more importantly, they learn tons about themselves.

 Parent Learning Academy

 A series of workshops designed specifically for parents who want to understand how to inspire and motivate their children in their learning.

 Using a taught curriculum developed by academics and teachers, trained in learning-to-learn methodologies, parents will acquire the knowledge of how to bridge the gap between school and child and, critically, how to speak with their children about learning.